Keep on running – here’s howMarch 20, 2016

 + improve fat burning ability during an extreme endurance performance

-+ economise carbohydrate metabolism to keep energy levels consistent
++ economize carbohydrate metabolism to keep energy levels consistent

 + prepare yourself mentally for really long runs and marathon-distances